developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/about/index.md

 * **[GET_PROFILES_LIST](../api/getprofileslist) -** retrieves a list of DataWedge Profiles on the device.
 * **[RENAME_PROFILE](../api/renameprofile) -** changes the name of an existing Profile.

-**DataWedge 6.3 builds on the new structure for launching Android intents introduced with DataWedge 6.2**, and can launch multiple intents as extras in a single intent action.
+**DataWedge 6.3 builds on the new structure for launching Android intents Introduced in DataWedge 6.2**, and can launch multiple intents as extras in a single intent action.
 DataWedge continues to support all original commands using their original syntax.
 For details, see the [DataWedge API guide](../api/overview).

 ### Main Functionality
 The version of DataWedge documented in this guide provides the following primary functions and options: